ransage/django-gtd/README.md

 This has been used on (at least) the following Python versions:
   - Python 2.6.6

-with Django 1.5 (the version is in the requirements.txt).
+with Django 1.6 (the version is in the requirements.txt).

-## Want to use PostgreSQL?
+## Databases

+I'm still developing in sqlite3, but Stackato version was set up for postgresql...

 To use mysql instead of postgresql on production, you need to make only a few changes before pushing (or updating) your app: